Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E07-Slurm.md

 		Note now you are on the compute node. `--pty` option for `srun` is required to interact with the remote shell.

-		Enter the `hello_jobstep` directory and issue `make` command.
+		Enter the `hello_jobstep` directory.
+There is a Makefile to build the code using the `make` command, but first we need to make sure that there is a proper programming environment loaded.

 		As an example we will built with the system default programming environment, `PrgEnv-cray` in `CrayEnv`.
 		Just to be sure we'll load even the programming environment module explicitly.

-		The build will fail if the `rocm` module is not loaded when using `PrgEnv-cray`.
+		The build will fail if the `rocm/6.0.3` module is not loaded when using `PrgEnv-cray`.
+Whereas the instructions suggest to simply use the `rocm` module, we're specifying a version as at the time of the course, there was a newer but not fully supported `rocm` module on the system.

 		```
 		module load CrayEnv
 		module load PrgEnv-cray
-		module load rocm
+		module load rocm/6.0.3
 		```

 		To build the code, use